Ericsson/dataplanebook/src/threading/threading.rst

 Overview
 --------

-This chapter will describe the DPDK threading model.
-Since the DPDK model serves well in the roll of a prototypical threading model for data plane fast path applications, the chapter's title is relevant.
-For simplicity, the model will also be referred to as the DPDK model.
+This chapter describes the DPDK threading model.
+The DPDK way of using threads is a prototypical model for data plane threading, justifying the section's more abstract title.

 The recipe for building and deploying an application adhering to the DPDK threading model, in its most basic form, is roughly as follows: